-This is the last step in our step-by-step process to help you find all your stock, protect it from being treated as abandoned property, and prevent double taxation.
-Start the process at Employee Stock
+This is the last step in our step-by-step Stock Recovery process to help you find it, protect it, and prevent double taxation.
+If you haven't gone through the previous steps, start here: Employee Stock

 Member advice on stock issues for US tax return